Rapptz/gum/docs/user-guide/usage.rst

 specifying it to the compiler, or it's found through the default include paths.

 Internally, ``gum`` includes its other components through the use of quotations, e.g. ``#include "../core/version.hpp"``.
 As a consequence of this, the internal directory structure should **not** be touched or messed around with.
-It will only cause pain.

 ``gum`` headers can be found in the ``gum`` subdirectory.
 Since ``gum`` is split into 'modules', there will be some subdirectories that you'd need to access to get to the meat of the library.
 The modules provided by ``gum`` are as follows: